f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - FM2: this is Frequency Modulation with less approximative demodulation algorithm still not using atan2
   - FM3: this is Frequency Modulation with atan2 approximation for phase calculation and then a discrete differentiation is applied
   - AM: this is Amplitude Modulation
-  - USB: &#9888; USB demodulation synchronous to the carrier
+  - USB: &#9888; USB demodulation synchronous to the carrier (experimental)
-  - LSB: &#9888; LSB demodulation synchronous to the carrier
+  - LSB: &#9888; LSB demodulation synchronous to the carrier (experimental)

 For FM choose the algorithm that best suits your conditions. &#9888; only FM3 is accurate with regard to FM deviation (see 10).

-&#9888; USB and LSB modes are experimental and do not show good results for present standards sample rates.
+&#9888; USB and LSB modes are experimental and do not show good results for sample rates greater than 1 MS/s.
+Adjusting the BFO can be picky and unstable.

 <h3>10: FM deviation adjustment</h3>